18 Best Free Music Download Apps for iPhone and Android

 15. eSound

 eSound provides a free music app with online or offline playback and a discovery feed.
-The Play Store listing highlights unlimited listening time and offline capability.
+The Play Store listing highlights unlimited listening time and offline capability. eSound offers loads of tracks and playlists for users to explore.

 eSound music dashboard